Installing and connecting distributed generation to Network Tasman’s electricity network

 At present our network is accommodating distributed generation without congestion in most areas.
-There are two areas however that have reached their capacity for hosting solar generation.
+There are some areas however that have reached their capacity for hosting solar generation.
 These areas cover:

 - Installations supplied from Substation MR35.
 These sites are located in Redwoods Valley Road between and including numbers 320 to 337 and number 343; and